Bighorn Sheep Hunting in New Mexico

-Low-elevation Rocky Mountain bighorn sheep hunts in Turkey Creek and the San Francisco River in the Gila National Forest provide a very different experience.
-The edges of bighorn habitat are accessible by vehicle, however moving within the habitat can be very challenging.
+Low-elevation Rocky Mountain bighorn sheep hunts in Turkey Creek, San Francisco River, Dry Cimarron, and the Rio Grande Gorge provide a very different experience.
+The edges of bighorn habitat are accessible by vehicle, however moving within the habitat can be challenging.
 Steep canyon walls and large rock outcroppings can prevent travel, or cause long detours.
 This topography precludes use of horses over much of the terrain.
-Beautiful rock formations, and transitional vegetation between juniper grasslands and Chihuahuan desert scrub provide a rich ecosystem to explore while on these hunts.
+Beautiful rock formations, and transitional vegetation provide rich ecosystems to explore while on these hunts.

-The desert bighorn sheep hunt in the Peloncillo Mountains, located in the far southwest corner of New Mexico, offers more rocks, and more hot days, than elsewhere in the state.
+Desert bighorn sheep hunts occur in southwestern and south central New Mexico.
+This landscape has much to offer with warmer days and spectacular mountain views.
+Unlike the other areas, water is scarce, so plan water supplies carefully.
 Bighorn in this herd are very skittish and wary of people, making finding and shooting a ram very challenging.
 As in the low-elevation herds, the edges of bighorn habitat are accessible by vehicle, but the very steep, very rocky slopes make travelling through the habitat difficult.
 The variety of cactus species in the Chihuahuan desert scrub provides a treat as you hike through the habitat, but be careful not to walk into them!

 Links and Reports